horizontalsystems/blockchain-crypto-guides/guides/defi/4-lending-protocols.md

 Read: [Compound in Simple Terms](/guides/token_guides/compound.md)

-## Aave
+## 2. Aave

-[Aave](https://app.aave.com/home) provides access both to collateralized and uncollateralized flash loans.
+[Aave](https://app.aave.com/home) provides access both to collateralized and non-collateralized flash loans.

 The flash loans are provided from a liquidity pool which is financed by other users.
 Aave charges a 0.09% fee on flash loans.